About Local 97

 Ironworkers Local 97 is a part of the International Association of Bridge, Structural, Ornamental, and Reinforcing Ironworkers.
-Its area of coverage includes all of British Columbia, and the Yukon.
-Since 1906, Ironworkers Local 97 has fought to better the lives of Ironworkers through collective bargaining.
-Our mandate is to raise wages and working conditions for Ironworkers, and to ensure that Ironworkers receive the training they need to be safe, productive, and professional at work.
+Our area of coverage includes British Columbia and the Yukon.
+Our mandate is to raise wages and working conditions for ironworkers and to ensure they receive the training they need to be safe, productive, and professional at work.

 Paul Beacom